 * ‘… “This is Africa,” says the lover, and pulls her to safety, leaving the sweaty soldier in the too-tight boots to shoot the already bleeding man.’
 No comment.

-* The political writing coming out of South Africa (whether its mainstream media or few political blogs) is of a very low quality.
+* The political writing coming out of South Africa (whether it is mainstream media or few political blogs) is of a very low quality.
 The real problem in South Africa we learn is not a mix of racism, inequality, unemployment, state inaction, etcetera, but a bombastic, media savvy ANC “youth leader” who baits the defensive local press and whites.
 Among the exceptions are The South African Civil Society Information Service.
 I’ve linked here to pieces by Jane Duncan (on the Democratic Alliance), Lennie Gentle (on the symbiotic relationship between the ANC and whites) and now Richard Pithouse along those same lines.
-Sample lines: “… The havoc that Malema is wreaking is not because he has a political genius for articulating the aspirations of the masses.
-And it’s not because there are not perfectly articulate grassroots activists all over the country.
-It’s because amidst all his buffoonery he is giving a name to a truth that has up until this moment been largely repressed in most of our interlocking elite publics.
-That truth is that our celebrated deal has failed most of us.
-The goose that has been so assiduously protected is still laying, but those golden eggs haven’t been shared out.”
+Sample lines:

 * Over at South Africa’s Mail & Guardian’s Thoughtleader Blog (actually the page of Zimbabwean Tendai Marima), Sophia Azeb (she’s with us) and Sonja Sugira (who I hope will feel the need to blog again here; we miss her) join bloggers Konwomyn, Khadija Patel and Tolu Ogunlesi, to discuss Sudan, social media, Arab-Africans, Michelle Obama, Clay Shirky, and Paul Kagame, among other topics.
 Here are Parts 1 and 2.
 Part 3 is apparently on its way.